 Can Bupropion Treat ADHD?

-Attention deficit hyperactivity disorder (ADHD) has been theorized to be related to dopamine dysfunction, so patients are often curious about whether bupropion can treat this condition given that it modulates dopamine levels.
+Attention deficit hyperactivity disorder (ADHD) has been theorized to be related to dopamine dysfunction, so patients are often curious about whether bupropion can treat this condition, given that it modulates dopamine levels.

-An extensive medical review published in 2017 examined whether bupropion was an effective treatment for ADHD.
-The researchers analyzed a data set from six clinical trials, totalling 438 patients.
-While the drug was found to reduce symptoms of ADHD, the study authors described the evidence as “low-quality” due to methodological issues in some of the studies.
+While bupropion was found to reduce symptoms of ADHD, the study authors described the evidence as “low-quality” due to methodological issues in some of the studies.

-Use of bupropion to treat ADHD is not FDA-approved, and would therefore be an "off-label" use.
-There are existing medications with much more research backing for treating ADHD in adults that patients can speak with their doctor about.
+Use of bupropion to treat ADHD is not currently FDA-approved, and would therefore be an "off-label" use.

 Is Bupropion an SSRI?